With help from a generous Bean

 Foundation grant, the Historical Society of Amherst had the “Propriety

-in Andover, Massachusetts in 2010.
+in Andover, MA in 2010.
 The record book, which was hand-written

 in iron gall ink and bound in parchment (animal skin), had been on display